vertica/VerticaPy/docs/source/user_guide_data_exploration_charts.rst

 .. raw:: html
   :file: /project/data/VerticaPy/docs/figures/user_guides_data_exploration_iris_scatter_bubble.html

-For more information on scatter look at :py:mod:`verticapy.vDataFrame.scatter`.
+For more information on scatter look at :py:func:`verticapy.vDataFrame.scatter`.

 Hexbin plots can be useful for generating heatmaps.
 These summarize data in a similar way to scatter plots, but compute aggregations to get the final results.